-In particular, the AFEAD database presently includes more than 20 thousand lineaments (faults, fault zones and associated structural forms) showing the signs of latest displacements in the late Pleistocene and Holocene.
-For each mapped fault, the database reports morphological and kinematic information, with quality indicators (four reliability classes A to D, from the most to the least reliable) and, where possible, an evaluation of the displacement rates (three ranks of late Quaternary movements).
-Conversely, only a limited set of faults from GEM GAF database have record sufficiently complete to be used for the creation of fault source models (e.g., because of missing slip rate estimates).
+In particular, the AFEAD database presently includes more than 20 thousand lineaments (faults, fault zones and associated structural forms) showing the signs of latest displacements in the late

+Pleistocene and Holocene.
+For each mapped fault, the database reports morphological and kinematic information, with quality indicators (four reliability classes A to D, from the most to the less reliable) and, where possible, an evaluation of the displacement rates (three ranks of late Quaternary movements).
+Conversely, only a limited set of faults from GEM GAF database have complete record to be used for the creation of fault source model (e.g., because of missing slip rate estimates).
 By direct comparison, those faults are also represented in the AFEAD database, sharing most of the original source of information.
-For this reason, although the AFEAD database have shown some local discrepancies that require some attention (e.g., in fault segmentation), at present stage it represents the primary base of information for the creation of the finite fault source model for this study.
-Nonetheless we also account for future development of the database by integration with additional local information by providing an openly accessible meta-database (see following section).
+For this reason, although the AFEAD database have shown some local discrepancies that still require some attention (e.g., in fault segmentation), at present stage it represents the primary base of information for the creation of the finite fault source model of this study.
+We nonetheless also account for future development of the database by integration with additional local information by providing an openly accessible meta-database (see following section).

 Figure 20.
-Traces of the faults available from the database of Active Fault for Eurasia and adjacent regions (AFEAD)
+Faults available from the database of Active Fault for Eurasia and adjacent regions (AFEAD)

 Figure 21.
-Traces of the faults available from the global active fault database of GEM (GEM GAF-DB).
+Faults available from the global active fault database of GEM (GEM GAF-DB).